Mertkose39/MovieStarPlanet/README.md

 If i ever will leave MSP community, im also leaving a tutorial how to decompile Main SWF!

+In MainSWF there is an checksum, so if you really want you can make your own full checksum!

-Just go to `main` folder and theres an explained tutorial!
+Just go to `mainswf` folder and theres an explained tutorial!

 # Sorry for ruining MSP hacks community
 # And no, i will not take this down : )